replicatedhq/kots.io/content/kotsadm/installing/system-requirements.md

 KOTS leverages [kURL](https://kurl.sh/) to embed a new Kubernetes cluster into existing machines.
 As such, any embedded installation includes additional system requirements (see [kURL System Requirements](https://kurl.sh/docs/install-with-kurl/system-requirements)).

-Root access *is* required when for embedded cluster installations.
+Root access *is* required for embedded cluster installations.